AshwinJay/ashwinjay.github.io/notes-productivity.md

+##

-## Incrreasing productivity and decreasing avoid information overload with a low distraction environment
+## Increasing productivity and decreasing avoid information overload with a low distraction environment

 ## Computer setup